 When a port detects its incoming TpBias decrease to below 0.4 volts, it will set its own Suspend bit and drive its outgoing TpBias to below 0.4 volts.
-After driving a low voltage TpBias for 200 $\mu$ s, the port will configure its TpBias generator output to a high impedance state, thereby allowing the voltage-sense circuitry input connected to the output of the TpBias generator to detect a port connection.
+After driving a low voltage TpBias for a time interval of Biashold, the port will configure its TpBias generator output to a high impedance state, thereby allowing the voltage-sense circuitry input connected to the output of the TpBias generator to detect a port connection.
 A connection will exist if the input to the voltage sense circuitry is held low - a result of a cable connection to a TPB\ current sink path on a port of another node.

-A port with its Suspend bit set will clear its Con bit.
-The node in which the port resides that detected a loss if incoming TpBias will generate a short reset on all of its connected and active ports.
+A port will clear its Con bit when its Suspend bit is set.
+The node in which the port resides that detected a loss of incoming TpBias will generate a short reset on all of its connected and active ports.